skx/dotfiles/.emacs.d/init.md

 ```

 ## Quick File Access

+There are some files that are accessed more than others, so here I setup a couple of helpers for those.

+See also the recent-file setup though.

+### Quick File Access - Emacs Init File

 This is a handy function I use if I need to edit _this_ initialization file: